Hello,

 What is Nondual Awareness?

 Nondual awareness refers to the direct experience of perception minus the belief in a fundamental separation between mind and matter, between subject and object.
-Separation is indeed real as an appearance in awareness, but the reality of awareness—which is that by which anything can be known—is indivisible.
+Separation is indeed real as an appearance in awareness, but the reality of awareness—that by which anything can be known—is indivisible.
 Division and separation are activities of the mind, not of the aware presence which knows the content of the mind.

 Nondual Awareness vs. Nondual Understanding